schouery/mv2020/schedule.md

 ### January 24th

-Talks from Uber, VTEX, Samsung, ABInbev, Venturus/Motorola.
+Talks from Uber, VTEX, ABInbev, Venturus/Motorola.
 All talks will be at Unicamp Convention Center.

 ### January 31st